Learning Generalized Diffusions using an Energetic Variational Approach: Formulation

 for a given velocity field ${\bm u}$.
 Here $\X$ is the Lagrangian coordinate and $\x$ is the Eulerian coordinates.
 For fixed $\X$, $\x(\X, t)$ can be interpreted as the trajectory of the particle that is initially located at $\X$.
 Due to the mass conservation, $f(\x, t)$ can be viewed as the function of the flow map $x(\X, t)$, as

 where $f_0(\X)$ is the initial density.
 Consequently, one can take the variational of the action functional with respect to the flow map $\x(\X, t)$.
 The final force balance equation is given by

 which is the velocity derived from the energy-dissipation law (\ref{eqn:EnergyLaw_generalizedDiff}).
-Combining with the continuity equation $f_t+\nabla\cdot(\bm uf)=0$, one can obtain the Fokker-Planck equation \eqref{eqn:FPE_generalizedDiff} with ${\bm a}$ given by (\ref{eqn:FD theorem}).
+Combining with the continuity equation~\eqref{eqn:diffusion}, one can obtain the Fokker--Planck equation \eqref{eqn:FPE_generalizedDiff} with ${\bm a}$ given by (\ref{eqn:FD theorem}).
+An advantage of deriving the governing equation from an energy-dissipation law is that the resulting system is automatically thermodynamically consistent, meaning it satisfies the fluctuation-dissipation theorem in this case.
 We refer the interested reader to \cite{EnVarA1, hu2024energetic} and the references therein for more details.

-\begin{remark} There are at least three ways to express the energy-dissipation law based on different interpretations of the stochastic integral of \eqref{eqn:generalized_diff}.
+\begin{remark} Different interpretations of the stochastic integral of \eqref{eqn:generalized_diff} leads to different energy-dissipation law \cite{EnVarA1}.
 To be more specific, writing a Taylor expansion of probability distribution function $f(\bm x,t)$, one may obtain the following PDEs \cite{EnVarA1}:

 (a) $f_t+\nabla\cdot(\bm af)=\frac{1}{2}\Delta(\sigma^2f)$ if using It\^{o} integral,

 (b) $f_t+\nabla\cdot(\bm af)=\frac{1}{2}\nabla\cdot[\sigma\nabla(\sigma f)]$ if using Stratonovich integral,